georgexyz19/georgexyz.com/content/posts/vim-tips.md

     -e 'keycode 0x42 = Caps_Lock'
 ```

-I have been used to press `Esc` key to enter normal mode, and I find the
+I am used to press `Esc` key to enter normal mode, and I find the
-CapsLock key is not as straightforward as the Escape key.
+Caps Lock key is not as straightforward as the Escape key.

 *Source: [an stackoverflow Q&A](https://stackoverflow.com/questions/2176532/how-to-map-caps-lock-key-in-vim)*